Planetes: Manga

+Volumes

 Anime

-The anime adaptation of Planetes began airing its 26-episode run on NHK BS-2 on October 4, 2003, and ended on February 23, 2004.
+A 26-episode anime television series adaptation aired on NHK BS-2 from October 4, 2003, to February 23, 2004.
 Produced and animated by Sunrise, it was directed by Gorō Taniguchi and scripted by Ichirō Ōkouchi.
 The anime began development and production before the end of the manga serialization.
 In the beginning and middle of the series, the writing and production staff only had the first three volumes of the manga as source.
-In order to fill the entire 26-episode run of the anime, new characters, new settings and new relationships between characters were made in order to increase dramatic tension, reinforce themes introduced in the manga, and introduce new themes that were compatible with the manga.
+To fill the entire 26-episode run of the anime, new characters, new settings and new relationships between characters were made to increase dramatic tension, reinforce themes introduced in the manga, and introduce new themes that were compatible with the manga.
 While the manga deals more with existential themes, and humanity's relationship with space, the anime further expands the political elements of the story.

 The music score was composed by Kōtarō Nakagawa and produced by Victor Entertainment.
-The opening theme is "Dive in the Sky" by Mikio Sakai, and the ending themes are "Wonderful Life" by Mikio Sakai for episodes 1-25 and "Planetes" by Hitomi Kuroishi for episode 26.
+The opening theme is "Dive in the Sky" by Mikio Sakai, and the ending themes are "Wonderful Life" by Mikio Sakai for episodes 1–25 and "Planetes" by Hitomi Kuroishi for episode 26.
 There are two insert songs, "A Secret of the Moon" by Hitomi Kuroishi, used in various episodes, and "Thanks My Friend" by Mikio Sakai used in episode 13.

+Crunchyroll added the series to its streaming platform on October 15, 2024, and it is set to be released on a Blu-ray Disc set on November 5 of the same year.